Menoceras: Description

-Male Menoceras sported two horns side by side at the tip of the nose, whereas the females were hornless.
-All other rhino genera, save the related genus Diceratherium, have their horns arranged one behind the other.
+Menoceras was much smaller than any living rhinoceros, with the genus being compared in size to a sheep or a pig, an with estimated bodymass of 313 kg.
+Male Menoceras sported two horns side by side at the tip of the nose, whereas the females were hornless or had greatly reduced horns, and have differently shaped nasal bones.
+Menoceras along with Diceratherium is unique in having paired horns among rhinocerotids.
 Both sexes of Menoceros grew to a length of 5 ft long.

 Paleobiology

 Menoceras roamed across a tropical, savanna-like grassland and plains environment that covered much of North America.
 Because of the massive accumulations of fossil bones of this animal, particularly at Agate Springs Nebraska, Menoceras may have lived in large herds.
 Other sites include Martin-Anthony site Martin County, Florida, and Cady Mountains Horse Quarry, San Bernardino County, California.